craigmpeters/docker-hugo-firebase/README.md

 # docker-hugo-firebase
-A docker image with hugo and firebase-cli installed
+A docker image with hugo and firebase-cli installed, updated from jguyomard/docker-hugo to work with a higher version of hugo

 # Using on Gitlab CI

-Here the example of `.gitlab-ci.yml` for Hugo `0.31.1`:
+Here the example of `.gitlab-ci.yml` for Hugo `0.38`:

 ```yaml
 image: nohitme/hugo-firebase:0.31.1